technyon/nuki_hub/README.md

 <br>
 <b> Note for users upgrading from Nuki Hub 8.35 or lower:</b><br>
 Updating to version 9.00 requires a change to the partition table of the ESP32.<br>
-Please follow the instructions for the [First time installation](#first-time-installation) once when updating to Nuki Hub 9.00 from an earlier version.<br>
+Please follow the instructions for the [First time installation](#first-time-installation) one time when updating to Nuki Hub 9.00 from an earlier version.<br>
-Your settings will not be affected when updating using the above instructions (do not select erase device when updating using Webflash).<br>

 ## MQTT Encryption (optional)